froprintoai/tetris/README.md

 python tetris.py

 To play the mode of challenge AI, make sure there is a pit file in the same directory as tetris.py.
-The default pit file, tetris-best_475.pit, is the model trained by tetris-gym/train.py.
+The default pit file, tetris-best_475.pit, is the model trained by tetris_gym_env/train.py, which you can find on my repository list.

 # Key Mapping